Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \subsubsection{Alternatives (Constraints)}

 \paragraph{Overview}

 In our evaluation, we categorize search methods for alternatives in two dimensions that are orthogonal to each other: Solver-based vs. heuristic and sequential vs. simultaneous.
-Also, we analyze the impact of the user parameters~$a$ and~$\tau$ on the search for alternatives.
+Also, we analyze the impact of the user parameters~$a$ and~$\tau$.

 \paragraph{Solver-based search methods}